jakestanley/setup_windows/README.md

 - [SenchaCmd 4.0.5](https://cdn.sencha.com/cmd/4.0.5.87/SenchaCmd-4.0.5.87-windows.exe.zip) for building ExtJS web apps at work. **Requires work Chocolately script to have been run as that installs Ruby**
 - [SmartSVN](http://www.smartsvn.com/)

+##Ninite
+Although use of Ninite is mostly deprecated by Chocolatey, it's still better at installing a handful of applications as Chocolatey support is a bit patchy for things like iTunes and Spotify.
+Until these issues are resolved, I'll be using Ninite for the following software.

+- iTunes - I'll need to import my iTunes library
+- Spotify

 ##Packages
 I now use [Chocolatey](https://chocolatey.org/) to install most of my software on Windows.
 There are three scripts in this repository for installing environment pertinent software packages.